unional/typescript-blackbook/style-guide/default/modules.md

   // Prefer
   import dr from 'domready';
-  import * as dr from 'domready';
+  import - as dr from 'domready';
   import { x } from './foo';
   ```

-- If you are writing a package, **do not** rely on default import interop.
+- If you are writing a package, **do not*- rely on default import interop.

   > Why?
 This is a very lengthy subject.
 Will add links in the future.